chrischoy/WarpConvNet/README.md

 Recommend using [`uv`](https://docs.astral.sh/uv/) to install the dependencies.

+WarpConvNet previously relied on the `warp_lang` toolkit for many GPU kernels, but these kernels are now included in the wheel.
+You no longer need to install `warp_lang` manually; simply install `warpconvnet` and its optional CUDA dependencies as shown below.

 ```bash
 # Install PyTorch first (specify your CUDA version)
 export CUDA=cu128  # For CUDA 12.8